thesolesupplier/anno/README.md

       - '!sub-project/docs/**'
 ```

-If `paths` is not specified, Anno will default to the entire repository.
+If neither are specified, Anno will default to the entire repository.

 ## API Alternative